AbuBacker-Ameen/csp-header-generator/README.md

 ## Contributing

-I welcome contributions to HashCSP, Here’s how to get started:
+I welcome contributions to HashCSP, Here's how to get started:

 1. **Fork the Repository**: Fork the project on GitHub and clone your fork: